the portable developer

 the code itself

 Code is an interesting thing when it comes to backups.
 I’m hyper aware of if my code is complete or not, and I generally try to not push incomplete things into a backup or commit.
 However there is the sad truth that partial code / implemenation completions still are wanted.
 For this reason I tend to play with multiple git remotes.
 There’s always the public facing remote, which I use as the sort of psuedo-release candidate for commits.
 Then the backup remote where the code can be stashed without judgement, generally this is a private repository.
-In terms of hosting I tend to just use a self hosted Forgejo instance at the time being, I’ve used GitLab and other personal Gitea instances before.
+In terms of hosting I tend to just use a self hosted Forgejoexternal link instance at the time being, I’ve used GitLab and other personal Gitea instances before.

-.
+Outside of Git, every few days I go thru and make a zip file of the barebones (no builds, output files, etc) repository labeled REPO-MMDDYYYY.zip.
 For these zip files I host them in my personal Google Drive as well as place them on my backup external hard drive.
 This sort of covers all the bases of if I have a stable internet connection or not, most of the time.

 physical